edrlab/lcp-server/docs/integration.md

 The client application will use an HTTPS GET (!) method to call the License Gateway, with a license identifier as a parameter.

-The License Gateway must retrieve information about the user associated with the license (this is why the license identifier must be stored as part of the user-publication transaction), and call the Licence Server via a POST (!) request, with the license identifier and user information just retrieved.
+The License Gateway must retrieve information about the user associated with the license (this is why the license identifier must be stored as part of the user-publication transaction), and call the Licence Server via a POST (!) request (see [Fetch a Fresh License](./api.md#fetch-a-fresh-license)), with the license identifier and user information just retrieved.
 A fresh license is returned, which is then sent back to the caller application.

 You can shape the URL of the fresh license as you like.
 For a license with id d038611c-b0b2-4afe-a23b-3322ff3e1f4b, it may be something like:
 1. https://yourdomain.com/somepath/d038611c-b0b2-4afe-a23b-3322ff3e1f4b